 Luckily, a thorough examination can be used to determine the best treatment plan.
 Each person will likely present differently, which will require variations on how you approach their shoulder rehabilitation.

 Most of the clinical examination for shoulder impingement involves provocative tests.
-Those are great, but the real challenge when working with someone with shoulder impingement isn’t figuring out that they have shoulder pain, that’s fairly obvious.
+Those are helpful, but the real challenge when working with someone with shoulder impingement isn’t figuring out that they have shoulder pain, that’s fairly obvious.
 That’s why they are there.

 It’s figuring out WHY they have shoulder pain, and what to do about it.